SharePoint/sp-dev-docs/docs/schema/commanduidefinition-element-commanduidefinitionstype-complextypeapphostwebfeatur.md

 ms.date: 06/13/2022
 ms.audience: Developer
 ms.topic: reference
-ms.prod: sharepoint
 ms.localizationpriority: medium
 ms.assetid: ab5fbcf3-20bc-c93b-518c-f6a542c44c34
 ---

 # CommandUIDefinition element (CommandUIDefinitionsType complexType) (AppHostWebFeatures)

 > [!NOTE]
 > The string `app` appears as part of or all of some element, attribute, and file names because SharePoint Add-ins were originally called "apps for SharePoint."
 To ensure backward compatibility, the schemas have not been changed.

 ## Element information